BCDA-APS/apstools/packaging.md

 ### Conda channels

+Builds of this package are uploaded to these conda channels:

   * `aps-anl-tag` production releases
   * `aps-anl-dev` anything else, such as: pre-release, release candidates, or testing purposes